voxelgit/voxelgit.github.io/README.md

 [matrix](https://matrix.to/#/@cold:omada.cafe) | discord: torchlol | [email](mailto:hlvoxel@tuta.io) | [xmpp](xmpp:shakey@teftera.com)

 i'm also on the [fediverse](https://plasmatrap.com/@glorb) if you want to see me rant about stuff and be an idiot

+and last not but very not least my awesome [discord server](https://dsc.gg/goofygoobers)

 # hall of fame